jerdog/streamlining-devex-revealhugo/content/_index.md

 ###

 {{% note %}}
-**Customization and Theming:** Backstage allows organizations to customize the user interface and theming, making it adaptable to specific branding and design preferences.
+**Customization and Theming:** Backstage allows organizations to customize the user interface and theme, making it adaptable to specific branding and design preferences.
 This flexibility ensures that Backstage can align with an organization's unique requirements and workflows, enhancing its overall appeal and usability.
+{{% /note %}}

+---

+###

+{{% note %}}
-Both Spinnaker and Backstage prioritize flexibility and adaptability, allowing organizations to integrate with diverse toolsets and accommodate varying development needs.
-By bridging gaps between different technologies and systems, they act as central hubs that connect different parts, and enhance the flexibility of, CI/CD pipelines and developer workflows, ultimately promoting a more efficient and collaborative development environment.
+Spinnaker and Backstage both prioritize flexibility and adaptability, allowing organizations to integrate with diverse toolsets and accommodate varying development needs.
+By bridging gaps between different technologies and systems, they act as central hubs that connect other parts and enhance the flexibility of CI/CD pipelines and developer workflows, ultimately promoting a more efficient and collaborative development environment.
 {{% /note %}}

 ---